 Gresham’s Wooden Horse is a project that brings together disparate communities living in Gresham, central Middlesbrough.
 The project is inspired by the ancient Greek myth of the Trojan Horse, built by Greek soldiers as a means of infiltrating and taking control of the city of Troy.
 Lima uses this symbolism to stimulate collective action among Gresham’s population.

 Gresham’s Wooden Horse is a vehicle for residents of Gresham, old and new, to establish a sense of ownership of their neighbourhood, enabling a collective process of reimagining the area’s identity.
-Through a series of summer workshops led by Lima at Middlesbrough Institute of Modern Art’s technical facilities, a group of local people – Gresham residents from distinct cultural backgrounds – have been building a wooden horse.
+Through a series of summer workshops led by Isabel Lima at Middlesbrough Institute of Modern Art (MIMA) technical facilities, a group of local people – Gresham residents from a wide variety of cultural backgrounds have been building the wooden horse.